comp523-trauma-ready/trauma-ready/README.md

 Note: Above is described a method of running the backend locally using the file credentials.txt.
 Due to the possibility of certain parties gaining undesirable access to the database, neither this file, nor any information stating the username or password of the database, should ever be stored in the GitHub repository.

 In order to connect the server with the database in a more secure fashion, under trauma-ready/tr-backend/src/models/db.js, mongoose should connect with the config var MONGODB_URI using process.env .
 Information on this config var can be accessed and managed using the information found at the following link: https://devcenter.heroku.com/articles/config-vars .

+There is also a config var GOOGLE_MAPS_API_KEY on heroku, which is used in trauma-ready/tr-backend/src/routes/hospital.js to connect to the Google Maps Geocoding API for the actual Web Portal.

 ### Frontend